Skip to main content

 • A-LevelA*A*A

-Chemistry, One or two other science or mathematics subjects depending on College: Mathematics, Biology or Human Biology, Physics, Further Mathematics required.
+Chemistry, One of Biology / Physics / Mathematics required.
 Biology recommended.Applicants must satisfy College-specific subject combinations.
 Cambridge strongly recommends work experience before applying, paid or voluntary, in a health or social care organisation.

-HL: Higher Level Chemistry, One or two other Higher Level science or mathematics subjects depending on College required.
+HL: Chemistry required.
 Biology recommended at HL.Some Colleges may make offers above the minimum offer level, ask for 777 or a higher points total, and/or require a 7 in particular subjects.

 • Advanced Placement (AP)Minimum of five AP Test scores at Score 5